-On August 4th, 2017, the car belonging to Southern Gothic’s crime writer Bradley Ellison was found in a McDonald’s parking lot off interstate 40, in middle Tennessee.
+On June 4th, 2017, the car belonging to Southern Gothic’s crime writer Bradley Ellison was found in a McDonald’s parking lot in Henderson County, Tennessee.
 The writer himself was inside, dead from a gunshot wound.

 This issue of Southern Gothic is dedicated to the memory of